spectrum4/spectrum4/docs/building_without_docker.md

   * `sleep`
   * `sort`
   * `tape2wav` (from fuse-utils)
+  * `tup`
   * `wc`
   * `which` (which likely in turn requires `/bin/sh`)

-To build, run `./all.sh` from the root folder to build everything.
+To check your environment is suitable for building, run `./check-env.sh` from the root folder to build everything.

-Run `./all.sh -h` to see additional build/test options.
+Run `./check-env.sh -h` to see additional options.

+Once the output of `check-env.sh` says that your environment is suitably configured, you can build simply by running `tup` in any directory of the repository.

+Note, if you switch between running `tup` and `./tup-under-docker.sh`, everything will be rebuilt, so it is far more efficient to use one or the other, rather than alternate between the two.